-A shrub usually to 1 m high or less, or almost prostrate.
+A shrub usually to 1 metre high or less (possibly 1.5 m), or almost prostrate.
 It can spread from rhizomes.

-It is generally confined to the Greater Sydney Basin (in recent times, more occurrences have been recorded) found naturally from Prospect to Camden and the Avon and Cordeaux Dam area on clay soils, and from Arcadia to Maroota on sandy soils.
+It is generally confined to the Greater Sydney Basin in NSW (in recent times, more occurrences have been recorded); found naturally from Prospect to Camden and the Avon and Cordeaux Dam area on clay soils, and from Arcadia to Maroota on sandy soils.
 It can also be found in the Lake Macquarie area, stretching to the Newcastle area.

 It grows in heath or shrubby woodland as well as intact dry sclerophyll woodland and forest.